-Warfarin sensitivity testing may be ordered prior to a person taking warfarin for the first time but may also be ordered when a person has had difficulties with achieving a stable anticoagulant ("blood-thinning") effect or has experienced either excessive blood clotting or bleeding.
+Warfarin sensitivity testing may be ordered prior to you taking warfarin for the first time, but it may also be ordered when you have had difficulties with achieving a stable anticoagulant ("blood-thinning") effect or have experienced either excessive blood clotting or bleeding while taking warfarin.

 What does the test result mean?

-Those who have one or more variant CYP2C9 or VKORC1 gene copies are more likely to need a lower or higher dose of warfarin.
-The amount needed will depend on the number and type of genetic variants present but will also greatly depend upon a person's other factors, including health, age, sex, diet, and other medications.
+If you have one or more variant CYP2C9 or VKORC1 gene copies, you are more likely to need a lower dose of warfarin.
+The amount needed will depend on the number and type of genetic variants present but will also greatly depend upon other factors, including your health, age, sex, diet, and other medications.

 This test detects only the most common genetic variants in CYP2C9 and VKORC1.
-A person may have a rare variant, resulting in a negative test result, but may still be more sensitive or resistant to warfarin.
+You may have a rare variant, resulting in a negative test result, but may still be more sensitive or resistant to warfarin.